About Histochemistry and Tissue Processing Core Lab

 Services & Equipment

-We are unique, diverse, skilled, and user-friendly, and offer truly a complete histology service for both clinical and research investigators.
-With a qualified staff and a wide array of instrumentation for a variety of histology services, the lab has an excellent turnaround time for special staining, enzyme histochemistry, immuno-histochemistry and routine processing.
+The HTPC has a wide array of instrumentation for a variety of histology services, and offers excellent turnaround time for special staining, enzyme histochemistry, immuno-histochemistry and routine processing.

 Routine histology and special staining